chladic/gcp/macos_m1_notes.md

 # Advantages of Tuxedo
 1. Having much more inputs, M1 Air has only 2 USB-C
-2. Customization of Linux, vario
+2. Customization of Linux, various options how to addapt desktop to your needs
+3. Upgrades are much faster.
+In M1 it takes very long time, linux upgrades are very fast.

 # Keyboard hacks
 Put this to ~/Library/KeyBindings/DefaultKeyBinding.dict